Portraits of Wild Africa

 |Deposit||Due now to reserve your space||$500|

-- Drinks while in your private mobile camps and drinking water while on game drives.
+- Assorted drinks while mobile camping and drinking water while on game drives and at Flatdogs Camp.

-- Airport transfer from Moremi to your mobile campsite on July 7 and airport transfer from Protea Tower Hotel to Lusaka Airport on August 22.
+- Transfers from Moremi Airport to your mobile campsite on August 6, from Lusaka Airport to Protea Tower Hotel on August 21, and from Protea Tower Hotel to Lusaka Airport on August 22.

 - All airfare (except flights listed as included), airport and departure taxes, and excess baggage fees.
-Airfare is approximately $1,800 to $2,500 from USA to Maun, Botswana and from Lusaka, Zambia to USA.
+Airfare is approximately $1,800 to $2,500 from US to Maun, Botswana and back to the US from Lusaka, Zambia, depending on origin.

 - Passport and visa fees.